langflow-ai/langflow/docs/docs/Configuration/configuration-authentication.md

 ### LANGFLOW_AUTO_LOGIN

 By default, this variable is set to `True`.
-When enabled, Langflow operates as it did in versions prior to 0.5—automatic login without requiring explicit user authentication.
+When enabled, Langflow operates as it did in versions prior to 0.5, including automatic login without requiring explicit user authentication.

 To disable automatic login and enforce user authentication: